| |

 |

-Can I make qualified withdrawals for higher education tuition and expenses, which include books, meal plans and housing?
+Can I make withdrawals for qualified higher education tuition and expenses, which include books, meal plans and housing?

 |